-- manually assigned data do configuration - ⇒ Enter different values of stop time to check if the statement if (ev_now() > stoptime)
+- manually assigned data - ⇒ Enter different values of stop time to check if the statement if (ev\now() > stoptime)

-- can be executed properly to stop the simulation - there are not and the second se - condition statement - ⇒ Statement of condition is inserted before certain function call to test the conditions needed to execute the function.
-For example, if(routel) is added before this function call, l_addt(route_table,(list )routel);
+- can be executed properly to stop the simulation - a multic me were as of the themesus is some use in the subburne meaner. - condition statement - ⇒ Statement of condition is inserted before certain function call to test the conditions needed to execute the function.
+For example, if(routel) is added before this function call, l\addt(route\table,(list \)routel);